- St. Philip’s is so tiny. Is it a real church?

 What’s a service at St. Philip’s like?

 Joyful.
 Prayerful.
 Warm.
 There tends to be a lot of talking and laughter before things get underway.
-Whether it’s a normal Sunday with 80 or so people in attendance or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.
+Whether it’s a normal Sunday with 35 or 40 people at each of the two masses, or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.

 At the same time, St. Philip’s is a sacrament- and prayer-centered church that adheres in identity and mission to the Episcopal Church USA.
 Our prayer is taken from the Book of Common Prayer, with Rite II used at both services.
 Church members help Father Ruk (commonly but not universally called “Michael”) serve at communion.
 All are welcome in our church to receive, and indeed, the congregation is called to communion with these words: “Jesus invited everyone to His table, so all are invited to His table today.”